Automox Remote Tools with Splashtop – Full User Guide

 - Restart the Splashtop Streamer when prompted.

-- If any permission is denied initially, macOS continues prompting until the user updates the setting.
+When all required permissions are enabled, the device is ready for Remote Tools.
+If any permission is denied initially, macOS continues prompting until the user updates the setting.

 What IT Can Pre-Configure